About These Chewy 3 Ingredient Peanut Butter Cookies

 - The recipe instructs you to first whisk the brown sugar and eggs together, then add the peanut butter.
 Don’t dump everything in at once—if you do, it can be hard to make sure all the ingredients are mixing properly.
 At first, it will seem like there’s too much brown sugar and not enough eggs to moisten everything.
 Don’t panic!
 Just keep whisking, frequently tapping the whisk against the side of the bowl to help free it of any clumps.
 It’ll come together, I promise.
 Once it’s smooth, add the peanut butter and do the same thing with the tapping.

-- I used this 3-tablespoon cookie dough scoop to form my cookies.
+- Like with any cookie recipe, I recommend investing in a cookie dough scoop to make the job go by quicker and easier.
+My favorite cookie dough scoop size for cookies is a 3-tablespoon scoop.
+I used it to form my cookies.
 Doing so will technically result in 20 cookies, but if you scrape down the bottom and sides of the bowl with a rubber spatula, you’ll end up with enough dough for an extra cookie (for a total of 21 cookies).

 - I like to bake the cookies one pan at a time.
 I find that doing so makes the best cookies, ensuring that none of them have overly burnt bottoms or raw centers.
 However, to save time, you can bake two sheet pans at a time.
 Position a rack in the upper-third position of the oven, and a second one in the lower-third position of the oven.
 Bake a pan on each rack, swapping their positions half way through the Bake Time.

 Use the video player below to watch my Instagram Story tutorial on how to make this 3 ingredient peanut butter cookies recipe!
-The arrows to the left and right of the frame allow you to skip through the different recipe steps.
-You can also hit the “pause” or “enlarge” buttons on the upper right hand side of the frame to pause or enlarge the frames accordingly.
+Clicking the left and right sides of the frame allow you to move through the different recipe steps.

 Get the Recipe: Chewy 3 Ingredient Peanut Butter Cookies (Gluten Free!)